usbalbin/CPP-GameEngine/README.md

 - Fix the window resize-functionality, currently crashing when using advancedRender

-- Add support for multiple AABBs per mesh so there will be fewer triangles(expensive) to check for intersection per AABB(cheap) to improve performance.

-- If possible, increase number of threads per Mesh in "vertex-shader"-kernel.
-There is currently only 1 thread / Mesh.

 - Consider removing last run of the treeTraverser kernel with a modified version of the colorToPixel kernel.

-- Consider moving AABB step into "vertex-shader" if beneficial

-- Consider adding frustum culling step after AABB step

-- Consider adding sorting step before Raytracer to improve performance

 - Consider "chaining" OpenCL kernels to free up some CPU-time and to help making other calculations on CPU without it having to launch kernel steps during rendering of image.